axibase/atsd/administration/server-properties.md

 ![](images/modified-value.png)

-## Enabling and Disabling Properties
+## Server Properties Requiring Restart

-Some server properties may only be enabled, disabled, or modified in the `server.properties` file or on the **Configuration Files** page.
-The **Value** field for such properties is grey on the **Server Properties** page, unless it deviates from the [default value](#default-values).
+Some server properties may only be enabled, disabled, or modified in the `server.properties` file or on the **Configuration Files** page by certain users because a database restart is required.
+The **Value** field for such properties is grey and uneditable on the **Server Properties** page, unless it deviates from the [default value](#default-values).

 ![](images/cannot-modify.png)

+All properties shown here require database restart and therefore may not be modified by a user on the **Server Properties** page.

 ### Access via Shell

-To access the `server.properties` file via shell, a user must have access to the server on which ATSD is running, and be logged in as a superuser or user under which ATSD is executed.
+To access the `server.properties` file via shell, a user must have access to the server on which ATSD is running, and be logged in as a superuser or as the user who launched ATSD.

 Open the `server.properties` file: